meilisearch/vuepress-plugin-meilisearch/README.md

 ### Test with the Playground <!-- omit in toc -->

-A playground of a Vuepress environment is provided to test the plugin.
+A playground of a VuePress environment is provided to test the plugin.

 ```bash
 $ yarn serve